-Lew’s is a brand that is known for specially-designing certain gear items to give anglers the best possible advantage on the water.
-The Lew’s Mach Topwater casting rod is another great example of this as the rod comes with a number of outstanding features, but with a price that most anglers can afford.
+Lew's is a brand that is known for specially designing certain gear items to give anglers the best possible advantage on the water.
+The Lew's Mach Topwater casting rod is another great example of this, as the rod comes with a number of outstanding features but at a price that most anglers can afford.

 - Split EVA handle